FinTrak-Solutions/Proposal/README.md

 ## Potential Technologies
 This section suggests potential external crates we would use to help with the implementation of our FIRE tool.

+### TUI tool: `ratatui`
+`Ratatui` provides a flexible framework for designing customizable TUI layouts.
+This flexibility can be beneficial for our project which requires layout management and data presentation like financial tracking dashboards.

+### Backend: `Rocket`
+`Rocket` is a more straightforward and intuitive API for developers who are new to Rust to learn and use.
+Its design allows developers to get started quickly and write more readable code with less hustle.

+### DataBase: `Diesel`
+`Diesel` is pretty mature in the Rust ecosystem which makes it more stable and keeps a high reliability.
+Also, it has well-maintained documentation and an active community, making it easier to get started and particularly helpful for developers who may be new to Rust.

+### Email Report: `Lettre`
+The `Lettre` crate is an email library for Rust that supports sending automated emails, such as weekly or monthly reports and notifications.
+It provides support for SMTP and other transport methods, enabling efficient integration of email functionalities with minimal setup.

+### Backend Deployment: AWS EC2
+AWS EC2 is a scalable cloud computing service that provides cloud servers to run applications.
+In our financial tracker project, AWS EC2 serves as the backend deployment platform.
+By leveraging EC2, we can ensure the application backend is resilient, responsive and capable of scaling to meet user demands.